cardano-foundation/cardano-academy/courses/CBCA/3-the_cardano_blockchain/5-addresses/README.md

 # Unit 5 - Addresses

 ## Learning Objectives

+> [!NOTE]
+>
-By the end of this unit, the learner should be able to:
+> By the end of this unit, you should be able to:
+>
-- Explain the principles behind hierarchical deterministic wallets
+> - [x] Explain the principles behind hierarchical deterministic wallets
-- Explain roughly what is text encoding is and what mnemonic phrases represent
+> - [x] Explain roughly what is text encoding is and what mnemonic phrases represent
-- Enumerate the different types of Cardano addresses and their roles
+> - [x] Enumerate the different types of Cardano addresses and their roles
-- Highlight the specifics of Cardano stake addresses
+> - [x] Highlight the specifics of Cardano stake addresses

 ## Introduction
 Hello everyone, and welcome back.
 I am your lecturer, [lecturer name], and many thanks for joining me today!